-4.2.1 Configuration File Syntax
+Configuration File Syntax

-The PDP is configured through the use of the pdp.ini file.
-This file is a standard INI file with three defined sections.
+The pdp.ini file is a standard INI file with three defined sections.
 The SERVICE section contains properties related the PDP service as a whole and how it listens for incoming requests.
 The POLICY section contains properties for the retrieval of policies from the Policy Administration Point (PAP).
 The final section, SECURITY, contains properties that related to various security aspects of the service, the services private key and certificate, for example.

-4.2.2 Basic Configuration Options
+Basic Configuration Options